The Rapture in The Old Testament

 Two Silver Trumpets

 Two silver trumpets were also blown on the Lord’s Holy convocations along with the Shofar, as it is written, “With trumpets [va’chatzo’tza’rote] and the sound of a horn [Shofar]” (Psalm 98:6).
-But the sages tell us that the silver trumpets were blown abruptly, while the Shofar was blown for an extended time.
+But the sages tell us that the silver trumpets were blown abruptly.
+In contrast, the Shofar was blown for an extended time.
 The rabbis explain that the Shofar is considered the timely mitzvah, meaning it is the commanded blessing,[ix] as it is written, “Blow the trumpet (Shofar) at the time of the New Moon, At the full moon, on our solemn feast day” (Psalm 81:4).

 However, the silver trumpets held their own unique purpose.
-They were used, exclusively, to call forth God’s army for battle.
+They were exclusively used to call forth God’s army for battle.
 As we read, “When you go to war in your land against the enemy who oppresses you, then you shall sound an alarm with the trumpets (be’ chatzo’tza’rote), and you will be remembered before the Lord your God, and you will be saved from your enemies” (Numbers 10:9).
 Therefore, we conclude that while Shofar and silver trumpets are ritually connected, they also have a distinguishably unique application.

 Judgment and Mercy

-Since the Greek language in the New Testament does not distinguish between the various trumpet types, we will need to compare the broader context of its vocabulary with the commanded instructions in the Old Testament.
+Since the Greek language in the New Testament does not distinguish between the various trumpet types, we must compare the broader context of its vocabulary with the commanded instructions in the Old Testament.
 Exploring the Greek, we find that each variation of the word salpigx (sálpigks) correlates with a war trumpet that boldly announces God’s victory over the vanquishing of His enemies.
 The Shofar, on the other hand, connects with the Law of atonement.
 Thus, while the silver trumpets announce God’s wrath against His enemies, the Shofar declares God’s mercy over His judgments.

 These seven trumpet judgments are—exclusively—the wrath of the Lamb, as it is written, “And the kings of the earth, the great men, the rich men, the commanders, the mighty men, every slave and every free man, hid themselves in the caves and in the rocks of the mountains, and said to the mountains and rocks, Fall on us and hide us from the face of Him who sits on the throne and from the wrath of the Lamb!
 For the great day of His wrath has come, and who is able to stand?”
 (Revelation 6:15-17).
-And while not distinguished in the Greek language, I surmise these angels are blowing silver trumpets, not Shofars.
+And while not distinguished in Greek, I surmise these angels are blowing silver trumpets, not Shofars.

 Additionally, the seventh trumpet in Revelation announces the coronation and arrival of our King, Yeshua, and His great army and the heavenly host, His church, when He returns to Jerusalem, as it is written: